url.vet

 Why this exists

-url.vet is that middle ground.
-Paste a link, get a result in a few seconds: a trust score, a verdict, and a full breakdown of every signal that contributed to it.
-No black-box ML.
-No signup.
-Every decision is visible.
+url.vet (also known as URLvet, previously SafeSurf) is that middle ground.
+Paste a link and get a result in seconds: a trust score, a clear verdict, and a breakdown of exactly what was checked.
+No guesswork, no signup, nothing hidden.

 A verdict you can't explain is a verdict you can't trust.
 Every signal is shown, whether it helped or hurt the score.